PranavMakani/Electromyography/README.md

 **Usage**
 1. Power On:
-o	Power the system by connecting the Arduino Uno R3 board to a power source.
+2. Power the system by connecting the Arduino Uno R3 board to a power source.
-2. Muscle Movement Detection:
+3. Muscle Movement Detection:
 o	The EMG sensors and surface electrodes will detect muscle contractions upon power-up.
-3. LED Array Visualization:
+4. LED Array Visualization:
 o	The LED array connected to the Arduino board will illuminate based on the intensity and duration of muscle contractions detected.
-4. Data Visualization:
+5. Data Visualization:
 o	Open the serial monitor in the Arduino IDE to view graphical representations of muscle movement data in real time.

 **Conclusion**